rfuzzo/MWSE/docs/source/types/tes3actionData.md

 ***

+### `attackWasBlocked`
+<div class="search_terms" style="display: none">attackwasblocked</div>

+A flag that indicates if an attack failed its block check on the initial attack swing, and should be blocked if it connects.
+May be modified before the strike hits to cause the attack to be blocked.
+This flag negates damage even if no shield is equipped, so you should check if a shield is present before setting it.

+**Returns**:

+* `result` (boolean)

+***

 ### `blockingState`
 <div class="search_terms" style="display: none">blockingstate</div>

 A state index that indicates an actor's blocking state.
 It is zero when not blocking and non-zero when blocking.
 A value of 1 indicates a state transition from non-blocking to blocking, while a value of 2 means blocking is active (where the block animation is currently playing and should not be interrupted).
+The action simulation will reset the value to 0 at the end of a block animation.

 **Returns**: